robfletcher/strikt/site/src/orchid/resources/wiki/expecting-exceptions.md

 # Expecting exceptions

-To assert that some code does or does not throw an exception use the `expectCatching` function that accepts a lambda `() -> Any?` that performs the operation that may throw an exception and the `succeeded()` or `failed()` assertion functions.
+To assert that some code does or does not throw an exception use the `expectCatching` function that accepts a lambda `() -> Any?` that performs the operation that may throw an exception, along with the `isSuccess()` or `isFailure()` assertion functions.
 For example:

 ```kotlin
 {% snippet 'catching_exceptions_1' %}
 ```

-The `expectCatching` function returns `Assertion.Builder<Try<T>>` with the assertion's subject being a wrapper for either the value the lambda returns or the exception it throws.
+The `expectCatching` function returns `Assertion.Builder<Try<T>>` with the assertion's subject being a wrapper for either the value the lambda returns, or the exception it throws.

 ## Asserting failure